 SunFed cucumbers and Costco eggs recalled due to potential salmonella contamination

-Cucumbers shipped to 13 U.S. states and five Canadian provinces and organic eggs sold in 25 Costco stores in five southern U.S. states were recalled this week for potential salmonella contamination.
+Cucumbers shipped to the U.S. and Canada, and organic eggs sold in 25 Costco stores in five southern U.S. states, were recalled this week for potential salmonella contamination.

+The cucumber outbreak sickened 68 people, including 18 who were hospitalized, in 19 states, the Centers for Disease Control and Prevention said Friday.
+No one has died.
+Produce grown in Sonora, Mexico, by Agrotato S.A. may be the culprit, the agency said.

-SunFed Produce, based in Arizona, recalled the cucumbers sold between Oct.
+A recall announced Thursday by the U.S. Food and Drug Administration was tied to the outbreak.
+SunFed Produce, based in Arizona, recalled cucumbers sold between Oct.
 12 and Nov.
-26, the U.S. Food and Drug Administration said Thursday.
-No illnesses were immediately reported.
+26, the FDA said.

 The egg recall involved nearly 11,000 cartons of 24-count organic eggs sold under Costco’s Kirkland Signature brand that landed on shelves in Alabama, North Carolina, Georgia, South Carolina and Tennessee starting Nov.
 22, according to the company’s announcement posted Wednesday on the FDA website.

-Note: This story has been corrected to show that there were illnesses associated with the cucumber recall.